omaransarispi/up-feature/README.md

 ## JDK
 This application has been compiled and tested with `adoptopen-jdk-11`.
+> Depending on your OS you can switch your JVM version by using tools like jenv (mac os) or sdkman (ubuntu)
 ## Design Spec
 The api design spec can be found in the [openapi folder](openapi)